bellacorcillo/Milestone-Project-I/README.md

 The inspiration was, like this game, simple.
 I wanted to build something that was elegant in design and clever in choice of words.
 I knew early on I wanted to do a word game, and when I saw the following article I was inspired to not only make a game that would incorporate the language, but also be educational and showcase both the spelling and meaning of the word in a fun and engaging way.

+Sources Code Used:
+-CodingNepal
+-W3 Schools
+-Bootstrap
+-CodePen

+**Sources are also listed in specific areas within the code**